 - a map showing the area that is being claimed and any relevant survey information

 - your habitat monitoring results

 - cull records for verification

-You must submit your habitat monitoring and cull records to your local Scottish Forestry office between 1 December and 31 January.
-If we do not receive your records within this period we will not be able to pay your claim.
+You must submit your annual monitoring form to your local Scottish Forestry office once completed.
+The Annual Monitoring form runs from 1st January to 31st December in each of the claim years in your contract.
+It should be submitted to Scottish Forestry as soon as possible after the end of the calendar year.
+If we do not receive your annual monitoring form we will not be able to pay your annual management claim.

 Technical guidance

 - Long-Term Forest Plan technical guidance

 - Management Plan

 - UK Forestry Standard

-- Native Woodlands Survey of Scotland
+- · Native Woodlands Survey of Scotland

-- SNH Sitelink
+- NatureScot Sitelink

 - Natural regeneration of broadleaved trees and shrubs

 - Deer Management Best Practice Guidance

-- SNH Deer Code
+- NatureScot Deer Code

 - Wildlife & Natural Environment (Scotland) Act 2011 (WANE Act) authorisation

 - Forest Research Forest Fencing Technical Guide

 - Joint Agency Fencing Guidance

 Recent changes

 Section Change Previous text New text

 Scoring criteria Guidance amended.
 To make sure we achieve the best value for money and to meet the scheme objectives, we assess each application using a scoring criteria.
 These criteria differ depending on the option.
 We will set a minimum score that an application must achieve to be considered for approval.
 We have set agreed financial budgets for each of the options under the Forestry Grant Scheme.
 To ensure that we make the most cost effective use of funding available and to meet Scottish Government objectives, we will assess each application using scoring criteria.

 The criteria will be written as appropriate to each Forestry Grant Scheme option; please refer to Scoring criteria and clearing process for details.

 Specific threshold score removed.
 Threshold score = 2 points -

+Supporting Information Updated Deer Management Plan template

 Previous versions

 Previous versions of this page

 Download guidance

 Click 'Download this page' to create a printable version of this guidance you can save or print out.